Communicate With Your Baby | Intro Into Baby Sign Language Part 2

 4 Tips That Helped Us With Signing!

-Each time you use the word USE the sign.
+Be Consistent: Each time you use the word USE the sign.
 Being consistent will help your baby learn and help them associate the sign with the action.

 Example: Each time you give the baby milk make sure you do the sign for 'milk.'
 You can also ask your baby 'do you want milk' while signing for 'milk.'
 Eventually, your baby will sign 'milk' all on their own without prompting.